VirtualVidhya/content-website/content/webdev/js/miniprojects/ResponsiveNavbar.md

 ---
-title: 'Responsive Menu'
+title: 'Responsive Navbar'
 draft : false
 weight: 8
-hidden: true
 ---

 ---

 - ### Task

-Make a small component we often see on websites which is an Theme Switcher, where user can choose a light or dark theme for the website.
+Make a small component we often see on websites which is a Responsive Navbar, which changes its form based on screen size, on a large screen it's as a horizontal panel, on a smaller screen it's initially as a button and clicking on it opens a menu-bar.

 An example is given at the below link.

-{{< newtabref  href="https://virtualvidhya.github.io/MiniProjects-JS/FormValidation/" title="WebPage Preview" >}}
+{{< newtabref  href="https://virtualvidhya.github.io/MiniProjects-JS/NavbarMenu/" title="WebPage Preview" >}}

 ---